Israel: Transport

-Israel has 19224 km of paved roads and 3 million motor vehicles.
+As of 2016, Israel has 19224 km of paved roads and 3 million motor vehicles.
 The number of motor vehicles per 1,000 persons is 365, relatively low among developed countries.
 The country aims to have 30% of vehicles on its roads powered by electricity by 2030.

 Israel has 5,715 buses on scheduled routes, operated by several carriers, the largest and oldest of which is Egged, serving most of the country.
 Railways stretch across 1277 km and are operated by government-owned Israel Railways.
-Following major investments beginning in the early to mid-1990s, the number of train passengers per year has grown from 2.5 million in 1990, to 53 million in 2015; railways transport 7.5 million tons of cargo per year.
+Following major investments beginning in the early to mid-1990s, the number of train passengers per year has grown from 2.5 million in 1990, to 53 million in 2015; railways transport 7.5 e6t of cargo per year.

 Israel is served by three international airports: Ben Gurion Airport, the country's main hub for international air travel; Ramon Airport; and Haifa Airport.
 Ben Gurion handled over 21.1 million passengers in 2023.
 There are three main ports: the Port of Haifa, the oldest and largest; Ashdod Port; and the Port of Eilat on the Red Sea.